Logistic Q-Learning: Q-REPS

 \section{Q-REPS}

-This section presents our main contributon: the derivation of the \QREPS algorithm in its abstract form, and an efficient batch reinforcement learning algorithm that implements the \QREPS policy updates.
+This section presents our main contributon: the derivation of the \QREPS algorithm in its primal and dual forms, and an efficient reinforcement learning algorithm that approximately implements the \QREPS policy updates using sample transitions.

-The key technical idea underlying our algorithm design is a \emph{Lagrangian decomposition} of the linear program~\eqref{eq:primalLP}.
+One key technical idea underlying our algorithm design is a \emph{Lagrangian decomposition} of the linear program~\eqref{eq:primalLP}.
 Specifically, we introduce an additional set of primal variables $d \in \real^{\X\times\A}$ and split the constraints of the LP as follows:

-As our notation suggests, $\dd$ can be thought of as a ``mirror image'' of $\qq$.
+The additional set of variables $\dd$ can be thought of as a ``mirror image'' of $\qq$.
 By straightforward calculations, the dual of this LP can be shown to be

 The optimal value functions $V^*$ and $Q^*$ can be easily seen to be optimal solutions of this decomposed LP.
-A clear advantage of this formulation that we will take advantage of is that it naturally introduces Q-functions.
+A clear advantage of this formulation that we will take advantage of is that it naturally introduces Q-functions as slack variables enforcing to the newly introduced primal constraints $d=\mu$.
 To our best knowledge, this LP has been first proposed by \citet{mehta2009q} and has been recently rediscovered by \citet{lee2019stochastic} and \citet{NPB20} and revisited by \citet{MM20}.